rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 Date: 2015-12-06
 Tags: software engineering, information retrieval, search, open data

-At [Socrata](http://www.socrata.com), we have built a platform that enables government agencies of all shapes and sizes to be more transparent, more accountable, and more data-driven than ever before.
+At [Socrata](http://www.socrata.com), we have built a data platform that enables government agencies to be more transparent than ever before.
 One of the interesting byproducts of the continued adoption of our platform is a constantly evolving network of open data publishers.
 When you have all of the world's open data within the same platform, interesting opportunities for cross-dataset insights and connectivity become possible.

 My team has been busy building out some of the software that will allow us to begin to surface this network to our users.
 Our first product offering along